 We'd love to help make your special day as perfect as it can be.
-Middlesbrough Register Office, inside the beautiful Town Hall, has two stunning ceremony rooms where you can have your wedding or civil partnership.
+Middlesbrough Register Office, inside the beautiful Town Hall, has two stunning ceremony rooms where you can hold your wedding or civil partnership.

 The Victoria Room holds up to 20 guests, and the Erimus Room holds up to 70 guests.

 The maximum numbers of guests stated above is in addition to the couple entering into the marriage or civil partnership.
 Two guests must be your witnesses, and they must be at least 18 years old.

 The Register Office fee list shows the cost of holding your ceremony at Middlesbrough Register Office or an approved venue.
 The ceremony charges include the cost of one marriage certificate and souvenir wallet.
 Fees need to be paid before the date of the ceremony.
 Please note that all ceremony bookings are subject to a non-refundable booking fee of £30.
 The advanced fee policy sets out the policy on refunds.

 To enable you to make all your arrangements in good time we offer a provisional booking system which allows you to book your marriage or civil partnership ceremony at the Town Hall up to two years in advance.
 Please contact the Register Office on 01642 729004 to make a provisional booking.

 For more information about holding your wedding or civil partnership at Middlesbrough Register Office, please call 01642 729004 or email firstname.lastname@example.org.

 Our terms and conditions document covers all conditions of booking and holding your marriage or civil partnership at Middlesbrough Register Office.
 This includes, but isn't limited to, the conditions of your booking, fees and payments, cancellations and refunds, legal matters relating to marriages and civil partnerships, and rules for ceremonies.
 Please make sure you've read the document and are aware of all the terms and requirements.